EasyL0ver/Exatel/Readme.txt

 	use "pip install -r requirements.txt" to install python dependencies execute "run.py" for example usage
-	database with results will be created after first execution
+	database with results will be created after first execution subset of the task data is included to the repo as sample data

 Project description
 	The Python script created allows to cluster large amounts of random text data scrapped from